soroushomidvar/LDI/README.md

 Reduced input size by up to 95.7%, making results easier to interpret and reproduce.

+## ⚙️ Example

+For a table missing the City column:

+LDI detects that Phone numbers (e.g., prefixes like 212 or 702) are strongly related.

+Selects only the Phone attribute and the most relevant tuples.

+Prompts the LLM to infer missing cities based on learned dependencies such as “212 → New York” and “702 → Las Vegas.”

 ## ⚙️ How to Use the Config File

 The config file is in JSON format.
 Below is a guide to each key: